Azure/azure-sdk-for-java/sdk/spring/azure-spring-data-cosmos/README.md

 ```
 ### Customizing Configuration
 You can customize `DirectConnectionConfig` or `GatewayConnectionConfig` or both and provide them to `CosmosClientBuilder` bean to customize `CosmosAsyncClient`
+You can customize `pointOperationLatencyThresholdInMS`, `nonPointOperationLatencyThresholdInMS`, `requestChargeThresholdInRU` and `payloadSizeThresholdInBytes` to customize the thresholds for diagnostic logging when combined with `CosmosDiagnosticsHandler` which enables diagnostic logging with the default thresholds when added to the `CosmosClientBuilder`.

 ```java readme-sample-AppConfigurationCodeSnippet
 @Bean